-Why Famous: Waller was one of the most popular African-American jazz pianists of the 1930s.
+Biography: Waller was one of the most popular African-American jazz pianists of the 1930s.
 He began performing as an organist for silent movies, moving on to the piano for club dates and Broadway shows.
 His longstanding band "His Rhythm" were early successes from the infancy of recording in the mid 1920s and continued through to his death in the early 1940s.
 His energy and spontaneity and the band's continuity resulted in many one-take recordings which were both popular and profitable.

 In addition to his music, Waller earned fame as a comedic radio performer on shows such as the "Rhythm Club", and was starting to transition to film when he passed away.

-His jazz hits include "Ain't Misbehavin'", "Honeysuckle Rose", and "Squeeze Me".
+His jazz hits include now standards "Ain't Misbehavin'", "Honeysuckle Rose", and "Squeeze Me".
 The first two of which were inducted into the Grammy Hall of Fame.

-- 1943-07-21 "Stormy Weather", directed by Andrew L. Stone, starring Bill Robinson, Lena Horne and Fats Waller singing "Ain't Misbehavin'" premieres in the US
+- 1943-07-21 Musical film "Stormy Weather", directed by Andrew L. Stone, starring Bill Robinson, Lena Horne and Fats Waller (singing "Ain't Misbehavin'") premieres in the US

 - 1982-02-21 Musical review of Fats Waller songs "Ain't Misbehavin'", starring Nell Carter and Irene Cara, closes at Longacre Theater, NYC, after 1604 performances, winning 3 Tony and 4 Drama Desk Awrds